The Swan Princess (film series): The Swan Princess: A Royal Myztery (2018)

-The Swan Princess: the Kingdom of Music (2019)
+The Swan Princess: Kingdom of Music (2019)

-The Swan Princess: Kingdom of Music is a 2019 direct-to-DVD computer-animated sequel where Odette is hosting a music competition to celebrate Princess Alise's birthday.
+The Swan Princess: Kingdom of Music is a 2019 direct-to-DVD animated sequel where Odette is hosting a music competition to celebrate Princess Alise's birthday.
 This film commemorates the 25th anniversary of The Swan Princess.

 The Swan Princess: A Royal Wedding (2020)

-The Swan Princess: A Royal Wedding is a 2020 direct-to-DVD computer-animated sequel where Princess Odette and Prince Derek are going to the wedding of Princess Mei Li and her beloved Chen.
+The Swan Princess: A Royal Wedding is a 2020 direct-to-DVD animated sequel where Princess Odette and Prince Derek are going to the wedding of Princess Mei Li and her beloved Chen.
 But evil forces are at stake, the wedding plans are tarnished, and true love has difficult conditions.

+The Swan Princess: A Fairytale is Born (2023)

+The Swan Princess: A Fairytale is Born is a 2023 direct-to-DVD animated sequel where Princess Odette and Prince Derek are to be crowned the new king and queen while the former Queen Uberta reveals how her life was turned upside-down when she was crowned.

+The Swan Princess: Far Longer than Forever (2023)

+The Swan Princess: Far Longer than Forever is a 2023 direct-to-DVD animated sequel where Derek discovers that his father was accused of having deals with pirates forcing him and Odette to go undercover.